More info

 How much does brand positioning work cost for international market entry?

-This varies significantly based on scope, but expect $40,000-$150,000 for comprehensive positioning strategy including cultural translation, category positioning, competitive analysis, and narrative framework development.
-This isn't a line item most manufacturers budget for, which is why many skip it—and why most market entry attempts fail within 18 months.
+This varies significantly based on scope, but expect $40,000–$150,000 for comprehensive positioning strategy including cultural translation, category positioning, competitive analysis, and narrative framework development.
 For both Florax and Freebreathe, the positioning investment produced immediate ROI through successful launches that would have been impossible without cultural translation work.

 Do you only work with certain product categories or countries?